reslp/reproducibility-workshop/day-1/exercise-3-data-organization.rst

 Information in your project's directories
 =========================================

 The suggested directory structure is intuitive (it follows basic naming convention on \*nix systems) as well as general enough to fit many different use cases.
 It should be relatively clear what should be put where.
-Of course it is up to you to decide where to place stuff, but keep in mind that your choice is reasonable and intuitive.
+Of course it is up to you to decide where to place stuff, but keep in mind that your choices are reasonable and intuitive.
 For example if you, for some reason place a subset of Illumina read FASTQ files into :bash:`tmp/illumina/subsets` you may spend more time searching for the data then if you would have placed it into :bash:`data/`.
 Also, if you collaborate with somebody and send them your project, it may also be difficult for them to figure out where the subsetted Illumina read files are.

 .. code-block:: bash